aleist/cmdsafe/README.md

 plus any additional arguments passed to the run command - without having to manually copy the passphrase from a separate password manager.

-**Note: This was a small side project of mine that supports the desired functionality and is currently not under active development!**

 ## Getting Started

 ### Installing